-Direct and indirect health care costs due to asthma add up to \$56 billion yearly in the United States.4 Adults are less likely than children to receive care when cost is an issue.
-Cost also prevents routine doctor visits and medicine use, which makes asthma management difficult.3 estimated 64,700 current asthmatic adults residing in the three Capital District counties.
-There are 33,800 people living with asthma in Albany County, 15,900 in Rensselaer County, and 15,000 in Schenectady County.
-The Capital District's rates for adult asthma prevalence ranged from 13.1-13.9%
+Direct and indirect health care costs due to asthma add up to \$56 billion yearly in the United States.
+Adults are less likely than children to receive care when cost is an issue.
+Cost also prevents routine doctor visits and medicine use, which makes asthma management difficult.

-Age-Adjusted Percent of Adults Ages 18+ with Current Asthma, 2008-2009 6
+Age-Adjusted Percent of Adults Ages 18+ with Current Asthma, 2008-2009

 New York State, excl.
 NYC 10.1%

 Albany County 13.9%

 Rensselaer County 13.1%

 Schenectady County 13.4%